 All best, and a sincere fuck you,

 The original film had the element of surprise.
-Many of the celebrities in Team America: World Police didn’t know they were in the film before it was too late.
-But a lot of angry celebrities calling their movies studios to complain about a Team America 2 sequel will be tough for a production team to navigate.
+Many of the celebrities in Team America: World Police didn’t know they were portrayed in the movie before it was too late.
+But a lot of angry actors calling their movie studios to complain about a Team America 2 sequel will be tough for a production team to navigate.

 06) Too Much Time Together

 In addition to South Park, Trey Parker and Matt Stone have collaborated on several films including Cannibal!
 The Musical (1993), Orgazmo (1997), BASEketball (1998), South Park: Bigger, Longer & Uncut (1999), Team America: World Police (2004), and the Broadway show The Book of Mormon (2011).